-CLARE.
+SFS 525.
+Writing of Francis and Clare.
 A study of the nature, content, and spiritual theology of the foundational texts of the Franciscan movement according to the latest critical research.
 The texts will be studied within the context of the development of the Franciscan movement, the religious trends of the 13th century, and their relevance to contemporary Franciscan experience.